-- Establish and maintain an ethos where children feel secure and are encouraged to talk and are always listened to. - Ensure that all children know where there is an adult in the school whom they can approach if they are worried or in difficulty. - Include in the curriculum opportunities for PSHE+C, which equip children with the skills they need to stay safe from harm and to know to whom they should turn for help. - Strive to keep up to date with new information. - Seek opportunities for our children to know how to keep safe e.g. plays/assemblies/visits/visitors.
+- Establish and maintain an ethos where children feel secure and are encouraged to talk and are always listened to. - Ensure that all children know where there is an adult in the school whom they can approach if they are worried or in difficulty.

+- Include in the curriculum opportunities for PSHE+C/RSE, which equip children with the skills they need to stay safe from harm and to know to whom they should turn for help. - Strive to keep up to date with new information. - Seek opportunities for our children to know how to keep safe e.g. plays/assemblies/visits/visitors. - Remain vigilant and be a 'telling' school.